balboni65/Duelkit/README.md

 - Support for alternate formats, including Master Duel
 - and much much more!

-I created **Duelkit** as a passion project and i'm always taking feedback and suggestions to improve the experience for everyone.
+I created **Duelkit** as a passion project and I'm always taking feedback and suggestions to improve the experience for everyone.
 Please don't hesitate to reach out!

 (*PS: You can reach out through the bot itself with the* `/feedback` *command!*)